 According to the International Economic Forecasting Agency, the global economic growth of this year (2020) is almost the same as the growth rate of 2019.
-However, the impact of the new coronavirus pneumonia may affect the economy of various countries in the short term and even impact the industrial supply chain.
-This article intends to analyze the current situation of the international economy and explain the possible influence factors of the recent development of the North American (mainly the US) market, including the US-Canada-Mexico Agreement, the US-Japan Agreement, the US-China trade war, etc., and then the development of the supply chain changes Explore the outlook for the North American market.
+However, the impact of the covid-19 may affect the economy of various countries in the short term and even impact the industrial supply chain.
+The current situation of the international economy and explain the possible influence factors of the recent development of the North American market, including the US-Canada-Mexico Agreement, the US-Japan Agreement, the US-China trade war, etc., and then the development of the supply chain changes explore the outlook for the North American market.

 Global economic prospects and prospects for the machinery industry